 Treatment lasted for 24 weeks and was open to both men and women with genetic hair loss .
-Unsurprisingly, participants were excluded if they had recently used the hair loss drugs minoxidil or finasteride 1mg, the only two clinically-proven medications which typically form the backbone of genetic hair loss treatment courses, though finasteride is suitable for medically-approved men aged 18 years and over.
+Unsurprisingly, participants were excluded if they had recently used the hair loss drugs minoxidil or finasteride 1mg, the only two clinically-proven medications which either alone or combined typically form the backbone of genetic hair loss treatment courses, though finasteride is suitable for medically-approved men aged 18 years and over.

 Results from this study had not been published on the clinical trial records for this research at the time of writing.

 Interestingly, however, the device’s website claims that, because all participants using the iRestore noted hair growth during a 16 week trial, it has a 100 per cent success rate.
 The devices were used by participants for 25 minutes every other day during this time.
 A side note adds that the figures mentioned are ’rounded’ and are ‘not the real statistics’ underneath a diagram which states that of trial volunteers using the real iRestore device 43.2% ‘grew hair’, versus 5.7% of the placebo users.
 So, mathematically at least, these numbers are a little confusing, however, the device has now been cleared by the FDA so there must have been enough merit in the actual findings to warrant this being granted.